freddie1221/makersbnb/README.md

 ## Navigating the Site ##

-The home page, below, displays a registration form and a link to login.
+The home page, below, displays a registration form and a link to the login page.

 ![Homepage](https://i.imgur.com/z0xASoU.png)

-On the home page, if the users selects the login menu option, there are taken to the login page, below
+On the home page, if the users selects the login menu option, there are taken to the login page.

 ![Login](https://i.imgur.com/Z1eyXJP.png)

-On the home page, if the user registers, they are taken to the property listings page, as below:
+On the home page, if the user registers, they are taken to the property listings page.

 ![Property Listings](https://i.imgur.com/G2HJWtB.png)

-From here users can view available listings or click a button to make their own listing.
+From the property listings page, users can view available listings or click a button to make their own listing.

 ![List a Property](https://i.imgur.com/ETJHQtn.png)